praweshlamsal/Cinelog/README.md

     - Users can mark diary entries as favorites
     - Users can rate movies with a star system
     - Users can change the app’s language in the app settings

+- ## Faraz Ahmed
+    - Users can create and view diary entries for films
+    - Users can update or delete diary entries
+    - Users can search diary entries by movie title
+    - Users can filter diary entries by date watched

 #  Data Source
 - [The Open Movie Database] (https://www.omdbapi.com/)